patronage/bubs-next/docs/seo.md

 If for some reason you want your production ENV to also disallow robots, then you can set a `NOINDEX` env.

+Wordpress has a robots.txt file we've set to noindex in order to ensure that the WordPress headless theme is not indexed.
+We do have an exception for the uploads folder.
+Twitter in particular won't serve images if they are disallowed in robots.txt.

 ## Further reading

 - [Lighthouse SEO audits](https://web.dev/lighthouse-seo/)